revbayes/revbayes.github.io/tutorials/coalescent/index.md

 {% section Overview %}
 This tutorial describes how to run a demographic analysis using the coalescent process in `RevBayes`.
 The coalescent process provides a flexible way of estimating population size trajectories through time.
+We are primarily interested in asking:
+(1) what the population size for our given population was? and (2) how population sizes have changed over time, *e.g.*, increased or decreased towards the present or experienced a bottleneck.
 The input data are usually sequence alignments or estimated trees.
 Here, we consider different types of analysis, starting with a constant demographic history and doing more complex analyses in later exercises.
 The first analyses will consider data from homochronous samples, *i.e.*, data from samples that have all been collected at the same time.